729kns/CrossLink/README.md

 check out this youtube video if you are interest. https://youtu.be/aYsZ6wtslFA

-Also please forgive me if my japanese may be a little weird, as I'm not a native speaker.
+Also please forgive me if my English may be a little weird, as I'm not a native speaker.